Olex2/Olex2Manual/Tasks/model_building.md

 Hydrogen atoms can be added in a number of different ways within Olex2 either by locating them on Q-peaks or using AFIX/HFIX instructions to constrain their position automatically or manually:

 #### On Q-peaks with no AFIX/HFIX instructions.
-- Q-peaks can be turned into H using the H button under Work|Toolbox-Work or by right-clicking on the peak and then selecting Type | H.
+- Q-peaks can be turned into H using the H button under '@Work|Toolbox-Work' or by right-clicking on the peak and then selecting Type | H.
 - Alternatively delete all Q-peaks which are not likely to be hydrogen atoms then click on the I_QH icon.
 All of the Q-peaks on the screen will be changed to hydrogen atoms.

 #### Using AFIX/HFIX instructions: